 It’s rarely a good idea to try and claim a chimp as a pet.
 Chimps are amazingly strong.
 In many cases, they are thought to be up to six times as strong as human beings.
 Therefore, it’s wise to let them have their freedom.

 Chimps are great groomers.
 They take immense care of each other’s hair, removing bugs and bits of dirt.
 It’s actually seen as something of a bonding exercise, too, meaning that a pair of chimps who groom each other are likely to be very close.

 In some cases, chimpanzees are able to communicate with humans through sign language.
 One of the clearest cases of this was through the signing of Washoe, a female chimp who had the ability to speak up to 350 different words in American Sign Language.

 Chimps are thought to be endangered.
 There are many of reasons for this, however, the ongoing trade for their meat, as well as deforestation of their habitats, are likely to be the biggest impacts.
 You’ll still find chimpanzees across 21 different countries in the African wilds, however, the forest belt across the equator has diminished over the years.
 Conservation for chimps is very much ongoing.

-Do you have any interesting or fun facts about chimpanzees that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about chimpanzees?
+Share them here in the comments below!